Managing sustainability impact starts with your products. Do you have the right tools in place?

 Not only should your solution help you understand the fossil fuels used to make, sell, and transport your products, but look for a solution that also helps you understand areas including water and chemical use.
 Your LCA should build a complete product profile – taking into account bill of materials, finished goods materials, packaging and logistics, distribution and sale, product care, and end of life.

-Higg’s Product Module, part of the Higg Product Design Tools, calculates impact in areas such as water pollution, water consumption, and chemical and fossil fuel use, giving users a complete view of their products’ impact.
+Higg’s Product Module, part of the Higg Product Tools, calculates impact in areas such as water pollution, water consumption, and chemical and fossil fuel use, giving users a complete view of their products’ impact.
 Businesses then use this data as the launching point into building improvement plans with logistics and procurement teams – from making energy efficient upgrades to reducing product packaging.

 2. Supports flexibility and innovation